OCA/stock-logistics-workflow/stock_picking_batch_creation/readme/DESCRIPTION.md

 - A minimum picking volume to consider the device type,
 - A sequence to define the order in which the device type will be considered.

+## Batch creation profiles

+In order to ease users operations, batch profiles can be created to store parameters to use to create batch pickings.